The Mini Differential IR height sensing board for 3D printers provides the following features:

 - PEI: this is highly transparent to IR.
 Paint the underside matt black (see below) before using adhesive sheet to attach it to the bed plate.

 - BuildTak: the dark grey variant works well with the sensor.
-I have not tested the white variant.
+I have not tested the white variant, but it should work too.

 - Bright aluminium: not suitable unless the sensor is modified to reduce its sensitivity, because the strong reflection will saturate the sensor.